Statutory Sick Pay

 Industrial Injuries Disablement Benefit is payable to individuals who are sick or disabled because of an accident at work or because of an illness caused by their work.
 The amount payable varies and depends upon the seriousness of the person’s condition.
 Industrial Injuries Disablement Benefit isn’t taxable and can be paid regardless of the person’s work status.
 The Industrial Injuries Disablement Benefit is not included in the Benefit Cap.

 Carer’s Allowance is payable to individuals who spend at least 35 hours a week caring for a disabled person.
 The Carer does not have to be resident at the same address as the disabled person.

-The person being cared for must either be in receipt of the highest or middle rate of the Disability Living Allowance Care Component or either rate of the Personal Independence Payment Daily Living Component.
+The person being cared for must either be in receipt of either rate of the Personal Independence Payment (PIP) Daily Living Component or the highest or middle rate of the Disability Living Allowance (DLA) Care Component.
 The Carer must not be in full-time education or earning more than £100 a week.
 Carer’s Allowance is taxable.
 If the carer is entitled to certain benefits providing a greater income than Carer’s Allowance then Carer’s Allowance would not be payable.

 Individuals meeting certain criteria may be entitled to help with their housing costs – rent, mortgage interest payments.
-Tenants may be able to get Housing Benefit to help pay their rent.
+Tenants may be able to get Housing Component of Universal Credit or Housing Benefit to help pay their rent.